Tails86/greplica/README.md

   --no-ignore-case      do not ignore case (default) -w, --word-regexp     match whole words only
   -x, --line-regexp     match whole lines only
-  --end END             newline character lines will be parsed by (default: \n) -z, --null-data       same as --end='\0'
+  --end END             end-of-line character for parsing search files (default: \n); this
+                        does not affect file parsing for -f or --exclude-from -z, --null-data       same as --end='\0'

 Miscellaneous: